project-gemmi/gemmi/README.md

-See the documenation on http://gemmi.readthedocs.io/en/latest/
+See the documentation on http://gemmi.readthedocs.io/en/latest/